 I learned to be good with work life balance, and I’m working in ET/EDT when not travelling.
-It means that I’m not checking my emails or Slack during the evenings or weekends when I’m not at an event.
+It means that I’m not checking my emails or Slack during the evenings or weekends when I’m not at an event (so should you).
 I also use the pomodoro technique, which means that I focus on tasks 25 minutes at the time and don’t constantly check Slack.
-I avoid notifications as much as possible, but don’t worry, I always get back to everyone, no matter the medium.
-I overuse emojis and share mostly everything on Twitter.
+I avoid notifications as much as possible, but don’t worry, I always get back to everyone.
+I overuse emojis, Slack reactions and share mostly everything on Twitter.
 I’m quite vocal about injustices there & I have no tolerance for stupid people—I’m too old for that shit.

-I could write a lot more about myself, but the goal is to give a quick intro on who I am.
+I could write a lot more about myself, but the goal is to give a somewhat quick high level intro on who I am and how I work.
 I felt that those points were important as they can have a positive (or negative) impact on our new work relationship.
 In the end, I get shit done and I hope we’ll have fun together!